x2es/simple-rsync-backup/README.md

 ## Few concepts

-`CONTAINER` is a bunch of data which you'd like to keep together, like your documents or photos `STORAGE` is a place on the backup disk/server keeping multiple **containers**
+`CONTAINER` is a bunch of data which you'd like to keep together, like your documents or photos.

+`STORAGE` is a place on the backup disk/server keeping multiple **containers**.

 By default **container** name is the current directory name, but you can override it by `CONTAINER=` option.